jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 <br />
 <sup>11</sup>AV1 decoding is only available on devices with A17 or M3 series chips or newer and requires at least Safari 17.
 <br />
-<sup>12</sup>Need to be manually enabled in Settings->Playback->Enable H.264 High 10 Profile.
+<sup>12</sup>Need to be manually enabled in Settings > Playback > Enable H.264 High 10 Profile.
 Playback on Apple Silicon Macs with macOS version < 14 and Intel Macs with all macOS versions may result in blank frames if this is enabled.

 [Format Cheatsheet:](https://en.wikipedia.org/wiki/MPEG-4#MPEG-4_Parts)